Advancement for Associate Professors

 Professors who are eligible for the Associate Professor Advancement Program may nominate themselves or be nominated by their department chair.

 Each mentor’s responsibilities include a brief written report listing the progression and accomplishments of the associate professor assigned to them.
-This time commitment will be reflected in the full professor’s workload.
 In addition, each full professor who serves as a mentor will receive $500 for his/her development account.